kawsarahmed93/OrGAN_code/README.md

 # OrGAN: Towards organ-level image separation in projection radiographs using generative AI
-<p align="justify"> This repo contains the supported pytorch code and configuration files to reproduce the results of "OrGAN: Towards organ-level image separation in projection radiographs using generative AI" Article. </p>
+<p align="justify"> This repo contains the supported pytorch code to reproduce the results of "OrGAN: Towards organ-level image separation in projection radiographs using generative AI" Article. </p>

 # Abstract